Social Partnership working at its best

 - ECT will continue to embed partnership working approach for all future workstreams for the benefit of the workforce, including policy development and policy audits.

-- The trust was named winner of the 2024 HPMA Excellence in People Awards partnership working category in October 2024 - recognising the success of the joint working between the trust and trade unions to develop and deliver this project.
+- The trust was named winner of the 2024 HPMA Excellence in People Awards partnership working category - recognising the successful joint working between the trust and trade unions to develop and deliver this project.

 Further information